-Selenium supports Python and thus can be utilized with Selenium for testing.
+Selenium supports Python and thus can be utilized as Selenium WebDriver with Python for testing.

 - Python is easy compared to other programming languages, having far less verbose.